zarya/NrfPiNode/README.md

-# NrfNodeController
+# NrfPiNode

-NrfNodeController that makes use of the RF24Network lib
+NrfPiNode that makes use of the RF24Network lib and runs on a raspberry pi

 The lib is build against the RF24 lib using the GPIO way